Upcoming Citizenship Ceremonies

 - Friday, 18 September 2015

-If you have any queries about your citizenship eligibility, please contact the Department of Immigration and Citizenship (DIAC) on 131 880.
+If you have any queries about your citizenship eligibility, please contact the Department of Immigration and Border Protection (DIBP) on 131 880.

-Australia Day Awards Kick Off Adelaid's 175th Anniversary Celebrations
+Australia Day Awards Kick Off Adelaide's 175th Anniversary Celebrations

 Lord Mayor Martin Haese launched the City of Adelaide’s 175th anniversary celebrations today as part of the annual Australia Day Awards and Citizenship Ceremony, held at the Adelaide Town Hall.